Blog

 Stud welding guns come in a wide range of capabilities and additional features.
 Some can be auto-loading, allow for more than one type of welding, or have optional shield gas piping built in.
 The machine you choose will depend on your needs.

-The three main types of stud gun welders are the arc stud gun welder, the capacitor discharge (CD) stud gun welder, and the resistance welding stud gun welder.
+The three main types of stud gun welders are the resistance welding stud gun welder, the capacitor discharge (CD) stud gun welder, and the arc stud gun welder.

-• The arc stud gun welder is a portable, low-power machine designed for projects requiring quick and easy spot welding on thin-gauge metals such as aluminum and stainless steel.
+• The resistance welding stud gun welder is a portable, low-power machine designed for projects requiring quick and easy spot welding on thin-gauge metals such as aluminum and stainless steel.
 The power generated by this type of stud welder is suitable for most small welding jobs.

 • The capacitor discharge (CD) stud gun welder is a more powerful yet still portable welding machine used for both thin- and thick-gauge materials.
 This type of stud gun welder is popular because it can create a strong weld without manually adjusting parameters like current or voltage.